Suzanna-Volkov/A-Silly-Project/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `node server.js` for a dev server.
+Navigate to `http://localhost:8080/`.
+Remember, that the project needs to be build first.

 ## Code scaffolding